Clinton Liberty

-Clinton Liberty (born 3 June 1998) is an Irish actor and dancer.
-On television, he is known for his roles in the ITV miniseries Holding (2022) and the HBO series House of the Dragon (2024–).
+Clinton Liberty is an Irish actor and dancer.
+On television, he is known for his roles in the ITV miniseries Holding (2022) and the HBO series House of the Dragon (2024–present).
 His films include Touchdown (2024).

 Early life

 Liberty grew up in Laytown, County Meath.
 He is of Jamaican and Nigerian descent.
 Liberty attended Scoil an Spioraid Naoimh and then Coláiste na hInse in Bettystown.
 He was a member of the dance club Fit Kids/Fit Teens and danced competitively.
 He went on to graduate with a Bachelor of Arts in Acting from The Lir Academy at Trinity College Dublin in 2019.

 Career

 With his background in dance, Liberty made his onscreen debut as a dancer in the 2016 coming-of-age film Handsome Devil.
-On stage, he starred in the 2019 productions of Shakespeare's Much Ado About Nothing with the Rough Magic Theatre Company and The Anvil in Manchester, England.
+On stage, he starred in the 2019 productions of Shakespeare's Much Ado About Nothing with Rough Magic and The Anvil in Manchester, England.
 He then landed a recurring role as Connell's school friend Kiernan in the miniseries Normal People, an adaptation of the novel of the same name by Sally Rooney.

 The following year, Liberty joined the main cast of the Viaplay spy thriller Red Election as Marcus and made a guest appearance in the RTÉ One series Smother.
-In 2022, he starred as Linus Dunne alongside Conleth Hill in the ITV adaptation of Graham Norton's debut novel Holding and appeared in the Sky Cinema film This Christmas.
+In 2022, he starred as Linus Dunne alongside Conleth Hill in the ITV adaptation of Graham Norton's debut novel Holding and appeared in the Sky Cinema film This is Christmas.

 Liberty has an upcoming role in the horror film Feed alongside Daisy Jelley and Niamh McCormack.
 As of November 2024, the film had begun production.

 In April 2023, it was rumoured Liberty had joined the cast of the HBO fantasy series House of the Dragon for its second season in an undisclosed role, later confirmed to be Addam of Hull.